-Banff has a number of organizations that raise awareness and appreciation of its built heritage.
-They include the Banff Heritage Corporation, the Eleanor Luxton Historical Foundation and the Whyte Museum.
+A number of organizations raise awareness and appreciation of the Park’s built heritage.
+In addition to ourselves, there is the Eleanor Luxton Historical Foundation, Banff Heritage Corporation and the Whyte Museum.

-We are committed to preserving our natural and cultural heritage in socially responsible and environmentally intelligent ways.
-We welcome your engagement and interest, and hope you join us to help build a culturally rich, resourceful and connected Bow Valley.
+Our team is committed to moving forward sensibly, in environmentally-intelligent ways.
+We welcome your engagement and interest, hope you join us as we help build and maintain a culturally rich Bow Valley.